comsee-research/Neuvisys/README.md

 # Neuvisys Project

 The Neuvisys project stands for Neuromorphic Vision System.
-It is a library offering access to a SpikingNeuralNetwork with different possible kinds of neurons.
+It is a library offering access to a Spiking Neural Network (SNN) with different possible kinds of neurons.
 The library is written in c++.
 It can be launched with command lines, via a Qt gui or via Inivation DV software as a DV module.
+There is also a possible connection with the Coppeliasim simulator, also known as V-REP, via a ROS interface.

 ## Requirements